 The learning outcomes required by the Engineering Council UK are mandatory for accredited engineering programmes.
 The specific outcomes are derived from the requirements for electronic engineering described in the IET Learning Outcomes Handbook for BEng programmes.
-There are constraints from IET that have been taken into account, for example, that a minimum of 40% written examinations across the programme is considered an acceptable form of controlled assessment.
-Whilst this provides a constraint on the style of assessments, it does not inhibit our integrated learning approach.
+There are constraints from IET that have been taken into account, for example a suitable amount of an acceptable form of controlled assessment.